siva3010/Library-management-system-project/readme.md

 ## **About**

-A Library Management Web Application built in fulfilment of the [Developer Hiring Test].
-Allows a librarian to track books and their quantity, members, and transactions.
+A Library Management Web Application built for the Flask hiring test of AereleTech.It Allows a librarian to track books and their quantity, members, and transactions.
-(Built with Flask, Jinja, MySQL)
+(Built with Flask, MySQL)

 ## **Getting Started**